lpil/snag/README.md

 create errors with a reasonable amount of debugging information, without the boilerplate of a custom error type.

-If it not suited to code where the application needs to make a decision about what to do in the event of an error, such as whether to give up or to try again. i.e. Libraries, web application backends, API clients, etc.

-In these situations it is recommended to create a custom type for your errors as it can be pattern matched on and have any additional detail added as fields.
+It is not suited to code where the application needs to make a decision about what to do in the event of an error, such as whether to give up or to try again. i.e. Libraries, web application backends, API clients, etc. In these situations it is recommended to create a custom type for your errors as it can be pattern matched on and have any additional detail added as fields.

 ## Installation